 Singita Pamushana Lodge overlooks a lake in the remote reaches of the Malilangwe Wildlife Reserve in southeastern Zimbabwe; a virtually untouched wilderness that comprises 38 different habitats and ecological zones in 130,000 acres of protected land.
 This extraordinary piece of Africa is a thriving wildlife area and home to one of the highest concentrations of endangered black rhino in the world.
 The protection of all of these animals poses a critical conservation challenge for Singita, who works in collaboration with The Malilangwe Trust to manage the reserve and its inhabitants.

 An important component of our wildlife work in the area has been the reintroduction of certain species in an effort to restore and maintain the historic biodiversity of the region; an initiative which has met with great success.
 Shortly after the establishment of the Trust in 1994, 27 black rhino and 15 white rhino were introduced onto the reserve.
-In the time since that period (1996 – 1998), recruitment of both species has been at a rate of 9% and not one rhino has been lost since 2007.
+In the time since that period (1996 – 1998), recruitment of both species has been at a rate of 9% and only one rhino has been lost since 2007.

 In 2015, eight black rhino were successfully translocated from Malilangwe to the Moremi Game Reserve in Botswana, while 35 white rhino were moved to other protected areas in Zimbabwe between 2005 and 2013.
 Additionally, 52 elephants were translocated to Zimbabwe’s Bubye Valley Conservancy in 2008, and 1414 buffalo have been translocated since 2010 to restock the country’s other wildlife reserves.
 Lichtenstein’s hartebeest (specially protected in Zimbabwe) were identified as a key species for reintroduction, and in 1996/1998, 30 were reintroduced to Malilangwe.
 The number of Lichtenstein’s hartebeest currently sits at 126.